alanmitchell/bmon-install/README.md

 "failed=0"; contact alan@analysisnorth.com if not.
 The BMON site should be available at the domain you entered in the variables.yaml file or at the IP address of the server, if you enabled IP access in the variables file.

+If you can fix an error that occurs when you run `install.sh`, it is safe to rerun the script to try the install again.

 The installation process also prepared the system for routine backups of the key BMON databases.
 Those backup operations back up the databases to an AWS S3 bucket.